monarch-initiative/gpsea/docs/tutorial.rst

   a predicate of interest.

 By default, GPSEA will perform one hypothesis test for each HPO term used to annotate more than one individual in the cohort.
+This also includes the terms implied by the ontology "true path rule", which states that presence of a term
+(e.g., `Ventricular septal defect <https://hpo.jax.org/browse/term/HP:0001629>`_)
+implies presence of all its ancestor terms
+(e.g., `Abnormal ventricular septum morphology <https://hpo.jax.org/browse/term/HP:0010438>`_,
+`Abnormal cardiac septum morphology <https://hpo.jax.org/browse/term/HP:0001671>`_, `Abnormal cardiac ventricle morphology <https://hpo.jax.org/browse/term/HP:0001713>`_, ...).
+However, testing multiple hypothesis increases the chance of receiving false positive result, and multiple testing correction must be applied.
 See :ref:`mtc` for information about how to perform multiple testing correction with GPSEA.

-For general use, we recommend using the heuristic `Phenotype Filter` to choose the HPO terms to test according to several heuristics, which reduces the multiple testing burden and focuses the analysis on the most interesting terms (:ref:`domain judgments <hpo-mtc-filter-strategy>`).
+For general use, we recommend using a combination of a :class:`~genophenocorr.analysis.PhenotypeMtcFilter` with a multiple testing correction.
+`PhenotypeMtcFilter` chooses the HPO terms to test according to several heuristics, which reduce the multiple testing burden and focus the analysis on the most interesting terms (see :ref:`HPO MTC filter <hpo-mtc-filter-strategy>` for more info).
-The filter is implemented in :meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.hpo_mtc_strategy`.
-We additionally use the Benjamini-Hochberg procedure to control the false discovery rate in the tested HPO terms (:meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.pval_correction`):
+Then a multiple testing correction, such as Bonferroni or Benjamini-Hochberg, is used to control the false discovery rate.

+Here we use HPO MTC filter (:meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.hpo_mtc_strategy`) along with Benjamini-Hochberg procedure (:meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.pval_correction`):

 >>> from genophenocorr.analysis import configure_cohort_analysis, CohortAnalysisConfiguration
 >>> config = CohortAnalysisConfiguration()